• Skip to primary navigation

 In our very short growing season, we cannot grow much of fruit.
 Even though we have planted many fruit trees and hope to get more of our own supply.

 • Apricot is my favorite fruit.
-We planted a tree and hope for the best.
-However, until we have our own harvest, we go to BC for U-Pick and make jam, canned and dried apricots.
+We planted some trees and hope for the best.
+However, until we have our own harvest, we go to BC for U-Pick and make jam and canned and dried apricots.

 • Citrus fruit.
-Yes, we have enjoyed our first homegrown Meyer lemon, but most of the citrus fruit we buy in.
+We enjoy our homegrown Meyer lemon and limes, but most of the citrus fruit we buy in.

-• Kivi is another fruit we grow a hardy variety, but we haven’t had any fruit yet.
+• Kivi is another fruit we tried to grow a hardy variety, but haven’t had any fruit.
 We still get them from the store.

 • Pears.
 Our trees are too young to produce yet, so we buy them and love them especially canned or dried.

-• Plums to some extent grow here, but we also buy them and dehydrate.
+• Plums to some extent grow here, but we also buy and dehydrate them.

 • Banana is a must-have